628-module2-group9/628-group6/README.md

 Wrist circumference (cm)

-- **Bodyfat_used.Rdata is the Rdata after removing all outliers from the original dataset.**
+- **Bodyfat_used.csv is the Rdata after removing all outliers from the original dataset.**

 ## Shiny app